Best Cold Weather Extension Cord For Winter Flexibility

 A cold weather extension cord.
 There’s a significant difference between a regular extension cord and one designed to perform in cold weather.
 Here’s my up-to-date opinion for specific extension cords among the best for cold weather conditions.

-I researched this because I do use outdoor extension cords during winter, and I needed at least one cold weather extension cord, or two!
-I was tired of dealing with stiff unmanageable cords.
-So I found a few brands that I believe to be among the best for cold weather performance.
+I researched this because I use outdoor extension cords during winter, and I needed at least one cold weather extension cord—or two!
+I was tired of dealing with stiff, unmanageable cords, so I found a brand that I believe to be among the best for cold-weather performance.

-The main difference being – the outer jacket remains flexible when it’s cold, and won’t crack.
+The main difference is that the outer jacket remains flexible when cold and won’t crack.

 Has this happened to you?
-It’s winter (or cold weather on either side of winter), and you need to use an extension cord outside.
-Maybe for a snow thrower, or use on a job site, or for whatever reason..
+It’s winter (or cold weather on either side of winter), and you need to use an extension cord outside, maybe for use on a job site or for whatever reason.

-You grab one from inside and use it.
-However, very quickly it becomes stiff in the cold weather, making it difficult to manage.
-And when you’re done, it’s next to impossible to nicely coil it up for storage — because it’s so cold and stiff!
+Once exposed to cold weather, it becomes stiff very quickly, making it difficult to manage.
+And when you’re done, it’s next to impossible to nicely coil it up for storage—because it’s so cold and stiff!
 A purpose-designed cold weather extension cord solves this problem.

-In the example above, the extension cord was initially inside where it’s warm.
-What if you keep yours in the garage where it’s cold?
-Now you’ve got another annoying problem… Unwinding it or un-coiling it for use!
-The loops will not lay out straight because it’s cold.
-Not flexible.
-Not manageable.
+What if you keep your extension cord in the garage, where it’s cold?
+Now you’ve got another annoying problem when you need to use it: unwinding or uncoiling it!
+The loops will not lay out straight because they are cold.
+They are not flexible, and they are not manageable.

-Yet another example… You’re a contractor.
+Yet another example: You’re a contractor.
 Extension cords are in the truck all the time.
-Now you have both problems exemplified above.
+Now, you have problems unwinding them and then coiling them back up when finished.
+It’s annoying, to say the least.

-A regular extension cord is going to eventually crack and break during cold weather usage due to these problems.
+Due to these problems, a regular extension cord will eventually crack and break during cold weather usage.
 I’ve had that happen!

 Again, a purpose-designed cold weather extension cord will solve this problem!